Acherontas/2785_x/README.md

 just like a hypothetical model system

-Updated to better handle large numbers 26 and up
+Updated to better handle large numbers 26 and up in some cases

 contact me acherontia.myosotis@gmail.com